 Northfield Reads began in in 2014, in a partnership of Northfield Human Rights Commission, Carleton Humanities Center, Northfield Public Library, and League of Women Voters.
 Some years we have had additional partners, related to the theme of the programs that year.

 During the school year of 2018-19, Northfield Reads considered the issue of race from a variety of perspectives.
 At the center of the discussions was the book A Good Time for the Truth: Race in Minnesota.
 This is a compilation of essays by a variety of people of color who live in Minnesota.
+Events were held throughout the school year.
+Among these were a panel of Northfield residents of the global majority/people of color who shared their experiences living in Northfield; conversations about race with groups including high school English language learners and adult education students; a presentation on race and music; and a conversation about how to make Northfield more welcoming for a diversity of people.

 In 2018, we read The Revolution Where You Live, by Sarah van Gelder.
 The focus of the book and our conversations was building bridges within our community and making a difference in the lives of each other.
 We learned about many individuals and groups that are making important differences in quiet ways.
 And we discussed ways to reach out to those we do not know and with whom we might not have much in common–community building.